Operation White: Second wave

 The second flight of Hurricanes followed an hour later, their navigating Skua (L2987) flown by Petty Officer (A) W. E. J. Stockwell and Sub-Lieutenant (O) R. C. Neil.
 (Note: The Hurricanes were flown by Flying Officers R. W. Clarke, E. G. Bidgood, P. W. Horton (New Zealand), J. R. Walker (Canada), and Pilot Officers F. J. Boret and J. M. Horrex.)
-The flight went wrong from the start, the Sunderland escort from Gibraltar failing to take off from Gibraltar.
+The flight went wrong from the start, the Sunderland escort from failing to take off from Gibraltar.
 The headwind increased and the flight missed its landfall at Galite Island, failed to rendezvous with a Maryland sent from Malta and became lost.
 The Skua navigator radioed for help but his receiver was unserviceable.
 As the Skua crew searched for land, the Hurricanes dropped out of formation one-by-one and landed in the sea.
 The Skua was 75 nmi off course, and just before it ran out of fuel, the crew saw the southern coast of Sicily through the mist.
 Anti-aircraft fire damaged the Skua, which crash-landed on the beach at Punta Palo on the Isola delle Correnti, near Syracuse, Stockwell and Neil being taken prisoner.
 A Maryland from Malta sent to search for survivors found nothing, the six Hurricane pilots having died in the sea.